xslim/restlesspoint.com/_posts/articles/2015-03-20-what-to-teach-beginners-before-sailing-out-from-marina.md

 ## Introduction
 - _Rolls_ on a Ship: You are a skipper, and they are the crew.
 - _Commands_: Everyone is a bit different and "Bring in the rope" might seem short to some.
 Indicate why its short and the benefit to running a solid ship.
+- _Crew_: Know your crew.
+Ask who can't swim, who will be just looking around and who will help you.

 ## The Boat
 - _Port_ vs _Starboard_: Start with these terms from the beginning.
 The easiest saying is "_Do you have any port left?_" to remember that port is the left side.